alx-askw/music-interface/DoD.md

   - Make the code more modular
   - Single responsibility functions

+- Make example Gif for readme

 ### Beyond 1.0

+- Left and Right Arrows seek 5 seconds backwards or forwards (customisable?)
+- Up and Down Arrows turn follow up or down by .5 ''
 - Add mongoDB impl of DB
 - If no lyrics available + connected to internet - fetch lyrics from an external API
 - Add gradient colour to volume slider